 Profuse pink flowers make a beautiful, fragrant show in spring.
 Quite an attractive crabapple in the native setting.
 Fruit is very sour when raw and is occasionally used for jelly, preserves and cider.
 Best fruit production occurs in full sun.
 Need two trees for cross pollination.
 All Malus species freely interbreed, both with wild species and cultivated hybrids, so not always possible to determine a wild crabapple’s identity.
 Keep a minimum distance of 500 feet from Redcedars to prevent spread of cedar apple rust.
-The species is rarely available in nurseries but cultivars are available.

 Fruits eaten by whitetail deer, bobwhites, grouse, pheasants, rabbits, squirrels, opossums, raccoons, skunks, foxes and many small birds.
 Larval food for a variety of butterflies including White Admiral, Spring Azure and Striped Hairstreak.
 Special value to native bees.